lucylow/Starfish/README.md

 ---
 ### Problem  &#x1F49C;

-There is a problem with the distribution and consumption of data for AI specialists, data scientists, big data engineers, and buisness intelligence professionals.
 There is a need for high quality data in research.
-Most companies have tremendous amounts of data, but have difficulty exploiting it.
-Conversely, many others are starving for data, particularly in AI.
-Starfish allows data providers to share data, while maintaining control and having transparency.
+The problem is with distribution and consumption of data for AI specialists, data scientists, big data engineers, and buisness intelligence professionals.
+Most companies have tremendous amounts of data, but have difficulty exploiting.
+Conversely, many others are starving for data, particularly in AI. **Starfish allows data providers to share data, while maintaining control and having transparency.**

+---

 ### Solution: Starfish Decentralized Data Marketplace &#x1F49C;